Yum China recovery remains rocky even as online anger calms

 The company was not fined by the food safety authorities, but microblogs show that Yum, widely seen as a model for how to do business in the Chinese market, still has far to go to regain its customers’ trust.

-“I strictly won’t eat KFC, even though they have apologized.
+“I strictly won’t eat KFC, even though they have apologised.
 Perhaps they were pressured to apologise and will keep breaking the rules anyway,” posted ‘Tiger Won’t Eat Meat’ on Weibo.

 Weibo user Cherrybobo was also indignant in a recent post: “To choose the best chicken for us?
 KFC, you are such a liar!
-Have you ever really apologized to us?”
+Have you ever really apologised to us?”

 Yum officials in the United States declined to comment for this story.